scjrobertson/nlw_code/README.md

         chmod a+x download.sh
         ./download.sh

-    **Warning**: If the script doesn't work, follow its links and extract the relevant files manually.
+    **Note**: If the script doesn't work, follow its links and extract the relevant files manually.

 * Install **XMLStarlet**, used for searching XML documents: